-  Within Great Wood Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely.
-Whether it is through choice of challenge; of how they record; of participation in our numerous extra-curricular activities; our pupils are given the freedom to make choices.
+Whether it is through choice of challenge; of how they record; of participation in our numerous extra- curricular activities; our pupils are given the freedom to make choices.

 Mutual Respect (Treating others how you would want to be treated, even if they have been unkind to you.)

-Respect is evident through our school’s motto of ‘Learn to love, love to learn' – with love comes respect.
+Respect is evident through our school’s motto of ‘Love to learn, love God, love one another’ – with love comes respect.